![]() |

 Doctors consider colonoscopy to be the most sensitive and accurate test and recommend it for all adults over the age of 50.
 For individuals at high risk, such as those with a family history of colon cancer, screening should begin at age 40.

-Research conducted at University Hospitals of Cleveland indicates that even though colon cancer screening has been proven to be an effective tool for early detection, it still remains vastly underutilized in the United States.
-Researchers found that more than half of nearly 6,000 patients aged 70 and older, had a colonoscopy, sigmoidoscopy or fecal occult blood test within only six months of their cancer diagnosis.
+Research conducted at University Hospitals Case Medical Center indicates that even though colon cancer screening has been proven to be an effective tool for early detection, it still remains vastly underutilized in the United States.
+Researchers found that most patients aged 70 and older were not up to date with colon cancer screening, with fewer than 20% up to date with colonoscopy.

 The study also showed that 94 percent of patients either did not have a colonoscopy, or if they did, it was not until the colonoscopy revealed cancer.
 This data leads researchers to suspect that most people wait too long before undergoing some form of colorectal screening.

-This article was originally published in the March 2006 issue of Smart Health - Northeast Ohio's Health and Wellness Magazine Just For Women, and was adapted for use on NetWellness with permission, 2006.
+This article was originally published in Smart Health – Northeast Ohio’s Health and Wellness Magazine Just For Women, and was adapted for use on NetWellness with permission, 2013.